FRACerqueira/PromptPlus/Src/NugetREADME.md

 All controls input/filter (except Masked input) using [**GNU Readline**](https://en.wikipedia.org/wiki/GNU_Readline) Emacs keyboard shortcuts.

-PromptPlus **Supports 4/8/24-bit colors** in the terminal with auto-detection of the current terminal's capabilities.
+PromptPlus **Supports 4/8/24-bit colors** in the terminal with auto-detection of the current terminal's capabilities and automatic color conversion.

 #### [Visit the official page for complete documentation of PromptPlus](https://fracerqueira.github.io/PromptPlus)